About Me

 BACKGROUND

-I am a postdoctoral research associate studying extreme weather events at the British Antarctic Survey in Cambridge, England.
-In fall 2024 I defended my PhD on Antarctic Atmospheric Rivers in the Present and Future Climates in the Synoptic Meteorology Group, in the department of Atmospheric and Oceanic Sciences at the University of Colorado.
-I was born and raised in Colorado, and I live in Boulder.
-My parents immigrated to the U.S. from Germany and South Africa, and I grew up bilingual speaking English and German.
-I am an only child, and growing up, I visited my grandparents in Germany often.
+I am a postdoctoral researcher studying extreme weather events at the British Antarctic Survey in Cambridge, England.
+In fall 2024, I defended my PhD on Antarctic Atmospheric Rivers in the Present and Future Climates in the Synoptic Meteorology Group in the department of Atmospheric and Oceanic Sciences at the University of Colorado Boulder.
+I was born and raised in Colorado, and as my parents immigrated to the U.S. from Germany and South Africa, and I grew up visiting my family overseas often.

 JOURNEY